 The simple ROI calculation in monetary terms is financial gain over total investment.

 It can get a lot more complicated.
 Valuing the benefit in terms of awareness is a little more challenging and takes consumer research (usually quantitive) both before and after the project.
 This can be expressed in a percentage change of perception.
 Usually extremely useful especially if the questions are wider than just around the current project.
 It could be something that is undertaken on an annual basis to look at how your ‘brand’ is doing.

 So to understand what your money is actually buying is driven by clarity about your business aims at the outset.
 This is vitally important for clients, but for designers it can help justify the costs for creative work, which is still seen by many as a luxury.
-It can and should be something that a business looks at regularly.
+It can and should be something that a business owner looks at regularly if he wants to start saving on small business costs.
 As although moving agency could save you on design costs, it could be that you damage brand perception.

 And as we have talked many times previously, damage to your brand will end up costing revenue.
 Especially if you are in a crowded marketplace.
 ROI is the justification marketing departments crave.
 If they can prove that spending more sells more then, giving them more money makes good business sense.

 How can we help in all this?

 Puur relishes the opportunity to help measure the impact of our design work.
 All our work is developed with the end audience and objectives in mind.
 Our work isn’t just pretty pictures, our work solves a challenge set by you.
 It makes good business sense for us to deliver the ‘right’ solutions.
 Give us a call today to chat over your needs and how we can help.